privacy-scaling-explorations/semaphore-phase2-setup/README.md

 When the UI is ready, we will verify all contributions and start from the latest `.params` file.

 After ___ contributions, we will stop the ceremony and end up with a final `final.params` file.

 ### 7. Applying another random beacon to the final contribution to phase 2

-We will run the above steps 2 - 4 (select a block hash, apply a VDF on it, and derive its hexadecimal value `<beacon hash>`), and then apply the hexadecimal value to the final `.params` file with 0 hash iterations:
+We will run the above steps 2 - 4 (select a block hash aat least a day in advance, apply a VDF on it, and derive its hexadecimal value `<beacon hash>`), and then apply the hexadecimal value to the final `.params` file with 0 hash
+iterations:

 ```bash
 cargo run --release --bin beacon final.params <beacon hash> 0 final_with_beacon.params`